makerdao/staxx/README.md

 - `make upgrade-dev`
     - This command will stop all of the running containers and remove them as well as images.

-## Setting up Extensions
+## Setting up Stacks

-**Defining a Extension:** a Extension is a collection of backend services brought together for a specific purpose.
+**Defining a Stack:** a Stack is a collection of backend services brought together for a specific purpose.

-### Extension Services:
+### Stack Services:
-- VulcanizeDB Extension
+- VulcanizeDB Stack
-- Price Oracles Extension
+- Price Oracles Stack
 - Keepers

-**What is a `Extension Service`?**
+**What is a `Stack Service`?**

-In short, the extension service is essentially a plugin interface for your the specific extension you want to work with.
+In short, the stack service is essentially a plugin interface for your the specific stack you want to work with.

-For example, the Testchain Vulcanize DB extension service will handle list of events from testchain.
+For example, the Testchain Vulcanize DB stack service will handle list of events from testchain.

-For now we support only `vdb` extension available [Github VDB repo](https://github.com/makerdao/testchain-stack-vdb)
+For now we support only `vdb` stack available
+[Github VDB repo](https://github.com/makerdao/testchain-stack-vdb)

-**Example:** Testchain Vulcanize DB Extension Service
+**Example:** Testchain Vulcanize DB Stack Service

-**Note:** If you are using `docker-compose` for starting QA Dashboard from https://github.com/makerdao/staxx, you will have to put the 3 above files from extension_config into the `/tmp/extensions/vdb` folder on your local machine before starting the local environment.The following three files will be:
+**Note:** If you are using `docker-compose` for starting QA Dashboard from https://github.com/makerdao/staxx, you will have to put the 3 above files from stack_config into the `/tmp/stacks/vdb` folder on your local machine before starting the local environment.The following three files will be:

 1. Docker-compose.yml
 2. Icon.png
-3. Extension.json
+3. stack.json